-The IBM Enhanced Diagnostics will isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
-The programs run independently of the operating system, and must be run either from CD or diskette.
+These diagnostic programs run independently of the operating system and will help isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
+Use the IBM Enhanced Diagnostics to diagnose and isolate hardware problems.